Hints & Tips

 Just before I get on to the whole September Deal time ending thing, I have to say that the other day, while browsing through some of our product review pages (I’d finished Cosmo and there was no Time Out available) I read a lovely review of one of our products.

-The machine in question was one of our log-spltters, the Al-Ko KHS5200 Electric-Powered Hydraulic Log-Splitter and the review read…
+The machine in question was one of our log-splitters, the Feider FBE-4T 4-Ton Electric Log-Splitter and the review read…

 “Bought the machine for a nunnery.
 An excellent machine .
 Very sturdy and although heavy was easy to setup.
 Performs brilliantly and a major labour saving device for a group of nuns.”
 T.SAW